 A word of caution, though, for runners.
 Cross trainers don’t provide enough cushioning and support, whether you are running outside or inside on a treadmill.
 Using a cross-trainer for running leaves you susceptible to foot, knee and back injuries.

-Other Smart Workout Considerations
+Other Smart Workout Considerations for Finding the Best Workout Shoes for Women

 Know Your Foot Type